Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for TV m3u files (with vlc media player support)

-- NEW in 1.3: Check if stream is responding.
+- NEW in 1.3: Check if stream is responding, this is time consuming.
+Function tries to read first 1k bytes of the stream content.

 ![UI](KodiPlaylistEditorTV1.3a.PNG)